 Learning Center Experience

-training, this program is designed to help you acquire the knowledge and
+teaching and hands-on training, this program is designed to help you acquire

-skills required to become a professional medical assistant.
+the knowledge and skills to become a professional medical assistant and a vital

 In the medical assisting program, you will study to develop career skills such as: